garysferrao/garysferrao.github.io/now.md

 # What i'm doing now

-* Research in Queuing Systems
-* Personality Development
+* Survey of Simulation Tools and Performance Measurement for Queueing Systems.
+* IIT Bombay courses: Designing Algorithms, Physics of Nanoelectronic Devices.

+Last updated on 26 August 2016 at 08:54 PM

-Last updated on 28 April 2016 at 10:14 AM
+[//]: # (Last updated on 28 April 2016 at 10:14 AM)
+[//]: # (* Research in Queuing Systems)
+[//]: # (* Personality Development)

 [//]: #(Last updated on 4 January 2016 at 10:51 AM)
 [//]: #(* Student and work stuff)